algo7/TripAdvisor-Review-Scraper/README.md

 ## Run Using Docker Compose
 1. Download the repository.
-2. Create a folder called `reviews` and a folder called `source` in the root directory of the project.
+2. Create a folder called `reviews` and a folder called `source` in the `scraper` directory of the project.
 3. The `reviews` folder will contain the scraped reviews.
 4. Place the source file in the `source` folder.
    - The source file is a CSV file containing a list of hotels/restaurants to scrape.